rnikhil275/rnikhil275.github.io/_posts/normal/2016-12-12-port-knocking-python.md

 * Python 3
 * Cryptography module ( this need OpenSSL too)

 Instead of making the client ping a couple of ports, I decided to close all ports and log all connection attempts to these firewalled ports to /var/log/kern.log.
+I plan to send one encrypted packet to the server which contains the details for the port to be opened.
 I parse kern.log to to find my encrypted packet and authorize clients.

 There is a small script running a bunch of iptables command to close all ports and reject all incoming connections.